 - Five College community members must present an active college-issued ID or other valid ID.

 - Mount Holyoke alums should go to the Technology Help Desk to get an alum OneCard and come visit us at the Circulation Desk to open their library account.

 - Residents of South Hadley aged 18 and over can be issued a Mount Holyoke library barcode at the Circulation Desk.
 To receive a barcode, residents must present a Massachusetts picture ID that shows a current South Hadley address.
 If this is not possible, a state-issued picture ID and additional proof of address (e.g., a piece of mail or a utility bill) may be used.

 - Educators from South Hadley, Granby and Holyoke teaching grades K – 12 are also eligible for borrowing privileges and will be issued a Mount Holyoke library barcode at the Circulation Desk.

 Loan periods and renewals

 Loan periods vary depending on patron status and the type of material being borrowed.
 Some common examples are below.
 You can renew most Mount Holyoke and Five College items online through your library account.
 To renew items that you have checked out through interlibrary loan, please log in to your interlibrary loan account or email email@example.com.
 See more under my library accounts.

 Your loan period may be shortened if an item is needed for course reserves or has been requested by another person.
 If an item gets requested while you have it checked out, you will receive a recall notice stating your new due date.
-Recalled items are due 7 days after the recall notice is sent, and you are guaranteed a minimum loan period of 14 days.
+With the exception of some course reserve materials that are needed immediately, recalled items are due 7 days after the recall notice is sent, and you are guaranteed a minimum loan period of 14 days.
 If you are borrowing a book that other users have also requested, your loan period will automatically be reduced to 14 days at the time of checkout.
 In both cases, books that are not returned on or before the recall due date will be subject to fines of $2.00 per day.
 Requested books may not be renewed.